emaadgh/mybook/README.md

 ## MyBook Test Project

-The `mybook.test` project contains unit tests that validate the behavior of various components within the MyBook API.
+The `MyBook.UnitTests` project contains unit tests that validate the behavior of various components within the MyBook API.
 These unit tests cover Controllers, Helper classes, AutoMapper Profiles, ResourceParameters, and Services used in the project.

 These tests are crucial for ensuring the correctness and reliability of the MyBook API.
 They are automatically executed as part of the CI/CD pipeline to maintain code quality and identify any regressions that may occur during development.